 Hundreds of waterborne visitors to Studland Bay already take a proactive approach to conservation by using eco-moorings.
 The SBMP has brought together key stakeholders and introduced a mooring solution that meets the needs of recreational boaters and protects the precious seagrass habitat.

-You can find 31 distinctive new green and white eco-moorings across the bay – an environmentally friendly alternative to dropping anchor.
+For the 2024 summer season, 87 eco-moorings installed by the Studland Bay Marine Partnership will be available for boaters who are visiting the bay to use.
+These provide a fantastic solution allowing boaters to moor without dropping their anchors on the seagrass.
 Each eco-mooring has a helical screw anchor which is driven into the seabed and attached to the mooring buoy via an elastic rode which stretches and contracts with the tide, avoiding scouring the seabed.

 Visit the HYS website below for more information about the project, including our eco-mooring coordinates, FAQs, how to donate to moor, or just donate and lots of supporting information about the Studland Bay Marine Partnership.